ajaysub110/starter-academic/content/publication/subramanian2021using/index.md

 ---
-title: "Using Dynamic Neural Networks to Model the Speed-Accuracy Trade-Off in People"
+title: "SATBench: A Benchmark of the Human Speed-Accuracy Tradeoff in Recognizing Objects"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here